 - 7.03.1 Measuring the performance of primary care practices within the Contractor's network is important to ensure Enrollees receive high-quality care, to inform quality improvement and technical assistance efforts, and to support the adoption of alternative payment models. - 7.03.2 The Contractor must pilot a measure set that includes quality and cost-driving utilization measures for advanced primary care to assess the prevalence of high-quality, advanced primary care practices within the Contractor's network.
-The Contractor will collaborate with Covered California, the Integrated Healthcare Association (IHA), CQC, and other stakeholders to develop and implement the measure set. - The Contractor must submit data to IHA to pilot the measure set.
-The Contractor must annually report its performance on the measure set to Covered California or allow IHA to submit results to Covered California on the Contractor's behalf. - 7.03.3 The Contractor must engage with Covered California to evaluate the performance of its contracted primary care practices using the measure set.
+Contractor will collaborate with Covered California, the Integrated Healthcare Association (IHA), CQC, and other stakeholders to develop and implement the measure set.

+The Contractor must submit data to IHA to pilot the measure set.
+The Contractor must annually report its performance on the measure set to Covered California.

+7.03.3 The Contractor must engage with Covered California to evaluate the performance of its contracted primary care practices using the measure set.